frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/formatting-the-date.md

 We now need to create a Day.js object and we pass in `post.date`, which is the date string that is currently displaying in our post.
 We can do that with `dayjs(post.date)`, and we then call the `format` function of the `dayjs` object passing it a formatting string.

-We'll store the result in a variable (`formattedDate`) for later use.
+We'll store the result in a variable (which we'll call `formattedDate`) for later use.

 ```jsx
 // File: /packages/my-first-theme/src/components/post.js